Sommerregen/grav-plugin-jscomments/README.md

 ### Twig Filter

-Furthermore, `JSComments` provides two more useful Twig functions.
+In addition, `JSComments` provides two more useful Twig functions.
 First, you can check whether a specific provider exists via

 ```twig
 {% if jscomments_has_provider('provider') %}